Best Dog Harness of 2021

 Our expert head tester for this review is the dog Rishi.
-Rishi is a 1.5 year old male Goldendor (half Golden Retriever, half golden Labrador Retriever) who lives in the San Juan Mountains of Colorado.
-He weighs around 65 lbs. and is extremely active, as most young dogs are, running and hiking on trails each day, swimming in the reservoir or whatever body of water he stumbles across, or playing fetch.
-When on leash, Rishi is a pretty fierce puller, and so a harness works best for preventing him from choking himself with impatience, and a "no-pull" front leash attachment point makes walking him far more manageable for his human advocates.
-He hates wearing harnesses, however, so is an extremely discerning tester willing to share his opinions for the benefit of all dogs.
+Rishi is a one-and-a-half-year-old male Goldendor (half Golden Retriever, half golden Labrador Retriever) who lives in the San Juan Mountains of Colorado, USA.
+He weighs around 65 pounds and is extremely active, as most young dogs are, running and hiking on trails each day, swimming in whatever body of water he stumbles across, or playing fetch.
+When on a leash, Rishi is a pretty fierce puller, so a dog harness works best for preventing him from choking himself with impatience, and a "no-pull" front leash attachment point makes walking him far more manageable for his human advocates.
+However, he usually hates wearing harnesses, so he is a very discerning tester willing to share his opinions for the benefit of all dogs.
 Some of Rishi's friends also helped with testing for this review.

 The human advocates who compiled the results of Rishi's testing are Andy Wellman and Elizabeth Riley.
-Andy has been a senior reviewer at Outdoorgearlab since 2013, and often includes Rishi on his trail running, backpacking, and rock climbing gear testing adventures.
+Andy has been a senior reviewer at GearLab since 2013 and often includes Rishi on his trail running, backpacking, and rock climbing adventures.
 Elizabeth usually joins them with the professional role of photographer.
-Testing took place while hiking and running on mountain trails, and while running errands in town by foot, where Rishi must always be on leash.
+Testing took place while hiking and running on mountain trails and while running errands in town by foot, where Rishi must always be on a leash.

 Analysis and Test Results

-We tested each harness based upon five metrics deemed critical to optimal performance: Ease of Adjustment, Ease of Putting Harness On, Clip In Points, Added Features, and Doggie Comfort.
+We tested each product based upon five metrics deemed critical to optimal performance: Ease of Adjustment, Ease of Putting Harness On, Clip In Points, Added Features, and Doggie Comfort.

-Pretty much every dog harness has the words "No-Pull" in their name, but beware that this is a misnomer, as not all include a no-pull attachment point.
-The no-pull leash attachment point is on the front of the harness, in the region of the chest or sternum of the dog.
-Clipping in here makes it so when the dog pulls, it is naturally turned sideways, which both redirects the dog's momentum, and usually annoys them enough to stop pulling.
-The harness may not look very comfortable when clipped this way, and likely isn't, but we've found the no-pull attachment point to be very effective at slowing a dog down.
-In short — it works!
-In contrast, clip into the back of a harness and your pooch is free to pull like a Huskie at the start of the Iditerod.
+Pretty much every dog harness has the words "No-Pull" in their name, but beware that this is a misnomer, as not all include what we would consider a no-pull attachment point.
+The no-pull leash attachment point is on the front of the harness, in the region of the dog's chest or sternum.
+Clipping in here makes it so when the dog pulls, he or she is naturally turned sideways, which both redirects the dog's momentum and usually annoys them enough to stop pulling.
+The harness may not look as comfortable when clipped this way, and likely isn't, but we've found the no-pull attachment point to be very effective at slowing a dog down.
+In contrast, clip into the back of a harness, and your pooch is free to pull like a sled dog.

 Ease of Adjustment

-Upon initially purchasing your harness you will need to adjust all the straps so that it fits your dog perfectly.
-Many harnesses have upwards of six straps that need adjusting, and this is often not very easy on an impatient pup.
+Upon initially purchasing your harness, you will need to adjust all the straps to fit your dog perfectly.
+Many designs have upwards of six straps that need adjusting, and this is often not very easy on an impatient pup.
 We graded for how quickly and easily we were able to fine-tune the fit on Rishi.
-The Expawlorer Big No Pull Harness was the clear winner, with only two straps needing adjustment, and using a very easy method of sliding buckles to do so.
-Another two-strap option, the CoPatchy No Pull Adjustable was also a top scorer.
-On the other end of the spectrum, we found the Petsafe 3-in-1 to be confusing and difficult to force the webbing through the buckles.
+The Expawlorer Big No Pull Harness was the clear winner in this metric, with only two straps needing adjustment and using a straightforward method of sliding buckles to do so.
+Another two-strap option, the CoPatchy No Pull Adjustable, was also a top scorer.
+On the other end of the spectrum, we found the Petsafe 3-in-1 to be confusing and faced some difficulty forcing the webbing through the buckles.

 Ease of Putting Harness On

-Adjustment usually only needs to happen once, but the harness will likely need to be put on your dog every day.
-If your dog isn't a fan of wearing their clothes, then having one that goes on easily can save some effort.
-The two-strap harnesses — the CoPatchy and Expawlorer — were the easiest to get on in a hurry, but since they lack a sternum strap often slide off to the side of the dog.
-Most of the harnesses attach the same way: by sliding one loop over the dog's head, then buckling up on each side.
-Some, like the 2-Hounds Designs Freedom and the PetSafe 3-in-1 are easily tangled and a challenge to orient correctly, making them harder to put on.
+If your dog isn't a fan of wearing a harness, then having one that goes on smoothly can save some effort.
+The two-strap models — the CoPatchy and Expawlorer — were the easiest to get on in a hurry, but since they lack a sternum strap, they often slide off to the side of the dog.
+Most designs attach the same way: by sliding one loop over the dog's head, then buckling up on each side.
+Some, like the 2-Hounds Designs Freedom and the PetSafe 3-in-1, are easily tangled and a challenge to orient correctly, making them harder to put on.

 Clip In Points

-Every harness in this review has a rear clip-in point for attaching the leash to the dog's back, but some of these are tiny little D-rings that are much harder to clip, especially if the dog is trying to get free, than a large metal loop.
+Every design in this review has a rear clip-in point for attaching the leash to the dog's back, but some of these are tiny little D-rings that are much harder to clip than a large metal loop, especially if the dog is trying to get free.
 The "No-Pull" attachment point is on the front of the harness in the center of the chest.
-Only about half of the harnesses tested have this no-pull attachment point, despite their names.
-Those with both points that were large and easy to clip, such as the BABYLTRL Oxford, received the highest scores.
+Only about half of the models tested have this no-pull attachment point, despite most of them being labeled as "no-pull."
+Those with both types of rings that were large and easy to clip, such as the Babyltrl Oxford, received the highest scores.

-Besides offering a choke free or no-pull way to attach a leash to your dog, most harnesses have a number of other handy features.
-The most common is a handle for grabbing and restraining your dog up close, although not all harnesses have one.
+Besides offering a choke-free or no-pull way to attach a leash to your dog, most harnesses have several other handy features.
+The most common is a handle for grabbing and restraining your dog up close, although not all models have one.
 The Ruffwear Webmaster has a vertically oriented suitcase-style handle that is the easiest to grab and hold.
-Harnesses with small, horizontally oriented handles are OK as long as your dog doesn't leap or pull to the side, which twists the handle and pinches the fingers painfully, making them hard to continue holding onto.
+Designs with small, horizontally oriented handles are okay as long as your dog doesn't leap or pull to the side, which can twist the handle and pinch the fingers painfully, making it hard to keep your grasp.

-Other common features include reflective strips for greater visibility at night, and locking buckles that make it harder for extra crafty dogs to unclip themselves from the harness.
-The BABYLTRL Oxford has the best combination of features, a large reason why we call it the best overall dog harness.
+Other common features include reflective strips for greater visibility at night and locking buckles that make it harder for extra crafty dogs to unclip themselves from the harness.
+The Babyltrl Oxford has the best combination of features, which is the main reason why it's our favorite overall model.

 Finally, we graded based on comfort for the dog.
 Since Rishi isn't adept at human language, his advocates closely monitored him for signs of discomfort, agitation, or annoyance while wearing each harness.
-Points of chaffing was a major red flag, but being aware of how often he tried to shake or bite his way out of a harness, or extra scratching and itching, were other ways his discomfort was discerned.
-By and large, the excitement of the adventure usually outweighed the annoyance of the harness.
-The Rabbitgoo and Eagloo harnesses seemed to be the most comfortable (they are the same), while it was obvious that he liked the Kurgo and 2 Hounds Freedom the least, which had the perverse side effect of working to keep him more effectively in line than most when walking on a leash.
+Points of chaffing were a major red flag.
+Another way we discerned his discomfort was by taking note of any extra scratching and itching and how often he tried to shake or bite his way out of a harness.
+The excitement of the adventure usually outweighed the annoyance of the harness.
+The Rabbitgoo and Eagloo models seemed to be the most comfortable (they are nearly the same).
+At the same time, it was evident that he liked the Kurgo and 2 Hounds Freedom the least, which had the perverse side effect of working to keep him more effectively in line than most when walking on a leash.

-A harness for your dog provides a safer and more secure way of attaching a leash to your dog than a simple collar, while a no-pull attachment point has the added benefit of adding extra humane control to overzealous dogs.
-We hope the information above has been helpful in your search for a new pair of "clothes" for your best friend.
+A harness for your dog provides a safer and more secure way of attaching a leash to your dog than a simple collar, and a no-pull attachment point has the added benefit of adding extra humane control to overzealous dogs.
+We hope the information above has been helpful in your search for a new outfit for your best friend.

 — Andy Wellman